Botanical Name: Ruscus aculeatus L.

 The active principle is ruscin (monodesmosidic spirostanoside type), ruscoside (bisdesmosidic furostanol glycoside type) with accompanying aglycones (neoruscogenin and ruscogenin).

-However, only after 1950s, the medical properties of this herb have been spread to the West.
+However, only after the 1950s, the medical properties of this herb have been spread to the West.

 In the 1970s, Europe affirmed the extending popularity of the herbal remedies in the modern medicine.